arangodb/arangodb/Documentation/Books/Manual/Views/IResearch.md

 * analyzers: \<optional\> (default: [ 'identity' ])
-  a list of analyzers, by name as defined via the section [Analyzers], that should be applied to values of processed JSON document attributes
+  a list of analyzers, by name as defined via the section [Analyzers], that should be applied to values of processed document attributes

 * boost: \<optional\> (default: 1.0)
-  sort preference factor that should be applied to values of processed JSON document attributes, documents otherwise scored equally but having a higher preference will appear sooner/higher in the sorted resultset
+  sort preference factor that should be applied to values of processed document attributes, documents otherwise scored equally but having a higher preference will appear sooner/higher in the sorted resultset

 * fields: \<optional\> (default: {})
-  a map{\<JSON document attribute\>, [Link properties]} of fields that should be processed at each level of the JSON document each key specifies the JSON document attribute to be processed, the value of *includeAllFields* is also consulted when selecting fields to be processed each value specifies the [Link properties] directives to be used when processing the specified field, a [Link properties] value of '{}' denotes inheritance of all (except *fields*) directives from the current level
+  a map{\<attribute-name\>, [Link properties]} of fields that should be processed at each level of the document each key specifies the document attribute to be processed, the value of *includeAllFields* is also consulted when selecting fields to be processed each value specifies the [Link properties] directives to be used when processing the specified field, a [Link properties] value of '{}' denotes inheritance of all (except *fields*) directives from the current level

-* includeAllFields: \<optional\> (default: false) if true then process all JSON document attributes (if not explicitly specified then process the fields with default [Link properties] directives, i.e. {}), otherwise only consider attributes mentioned in *fields*
+* includeAllFields: \<optional\> (default: false) if true then process all document attributes (if not explicitly specified then process the fields with default [Link properties] directives, i.e. {}), otherwise only consider attributes mentioned in *fields*

-* nestListValues: \<optional\> (default: false) if true then for JSON arrays track the value position in the array, e.g. when querying for the input: { attr: [ 'valueX', 'valueY', 'valueZ' ] }
+* nestListValues: \<optional\> (default: false) if true then for array values track the value position in the array, e.g. when querying for the input: { attr: [ 'valueX', 'valueY', 'valueZ' ] }
   the user must specify: doc.attr[1] == 'valueY' otherwise all values in an array are treated as equal alternatives, e.g. when